appvia/terranetes/docs/terraform-controller/admin/providers.md

 ```

 :::important
-The controller is limited as to where the static credentials can be located.
-At present the secret must exist within the same namespace as the terraform controller itself.
+Static credentials secrets must exist within the same namespace as the terraform controller itself.
 This is due to the fact the credentials are mounted into the job as environment variables.
 :::

 The process is the same for all the providers: